lovasoa/whitebophir/README.md

  - If you use **prometheus**, you can collect the metrics with [statsd-exporter](https://hub.docker.com/r/prom/statsd-exporter).
  - If you use **datadog**, you can collect the metrics with [dogstatsd](https://docs.datadoghq.com/developers/dogstatsd).

+## Development

+> Do not use these command for production!

+Use `npm run dev` to develop the app locally and restart as you edit.
+You can set environemnt variables in the `package.json` scripts section.